Webbm55/Alteryx2Spark/README.md

 Benefits of using an Alteryx to Spark code converter

-    Saves time Converting Alteryx workflows to Spark code manually can be a time-consuming task, especially if the workflow is complex.
+   1.Saves time Converting Alteryx workflows to Spark code manually can be a time-consuming task, especially if the workflow is complex.
 An Alteryx to Spark code converter can automate the process and generate Spark code in a fraction of the time it would take to do it manually.
-    Reduces technical expertise required Converting Alteryx workflows to Spark code requires technical expertise in both Alteryx and Spark.
+    2.Reduces technical expertise required Converting Alteryx workflows to Spark code requires technical expertise in both Alteryx and Spark.
 An Alteryx to Spark code converter can reduce the technical expertise required by automating the process of converting Alteryx workflows to Spark code.
-    Improves accuracy Manual conversion of Alteryx workflows to Spark code can be prone to errors.
+    3.Improves accuracy Manual conversion of Alteryx workflows to Spark code can be prone to errors.
 An Alteryx to Spark code converter can improve the accuracy of the conversion by automating the process and reducing the risk of human errors.
-    Supports scalability An Alteryx to Spark code converter can help in scaling up data processing by converting Alteryx workflows to Spark code.
+    4.Supports scalability An Alteryx to Spark code converter can help in scaling up data processing by converting Alteryx workflows to Spark code.
 Spark is designed to handle large datasets and can distribute the processing load across multiple nodes, making it an ideal choice for scalable data processing.

 How an Alteryx to Spark code converter works